apache/jena-site/source/documentation/notes/stream-manager.md

 The StreamManager is a utility to find and read files into models.
-There is a standard global StreamManager and applications may also define specific ones by constructing addition StreamManagers.
+There is a standard global StreamManager and applications may also define specific ones by constructing additional StreamManagers.

 The LocationMapper provides alternative locations for RDF data.